 Whether you’re tiny home curious or itching for an outside-of-the-box weekend getaway, there’s no place more unique or picturesque in Orlando to satisfy your curiosity.

-As an added bonus, each rental comes with free use of the community kayaks and paddle boards (just sign the waiver first) along with the chance to rent the community pontoon boat for $40/hour or $130 for the entire day.
+As an added bonus, each rental comes with free use of the community kayaks and paddle boards (just sign the waiver first) along with the chance to rent the community pontoon boat for an hourly or daily fee.
 You can also use the community’s fishing gear free of charge.

 John and I stayed in The Blue Heron, a bright and cheery 350-square-foot home with a spacious deck and sunny yellow door.
 Inside, details like mahogany floors, a sizeable bathroom, full-size kitchen appliances, high ceilings and stairs to the loft bedroom prove that tiny living doesn’t have to mean sacrifice.

 Before we arrived, a dozen questions played out in my mind.
 What will the bathroom be like?
 Will I wake up in the middle of the night and accidentally slam my head into the ceiling?
 Will all of my shoes fit in the available storage space?
 Are there even closets?
 Is the toilet going to be weird?